LDMX-Software/ldmx-sw/Validation/README.md

 ### In Notebook
 Again, accessing this module post-installation is the same as other modules `import Validation`.
 This can help you develop plots that don't come pre-made within the Validation module.
+**If you are developing Validation and testing within a notebook**, you will need to reboot the python kernel anytime you wish to test changes to the Validation module.
+This is necessary because Python keeps modules cached in memory during normal running.